 Citizens of Lesotho are known as the Basotho people.
 The Basotho have remained remarkably free of conflict throughout history and are known for warmly welcoming visitors.

-Rudi quickly changed the subject to the cutout in the center of the hut’s floor where a giant stone pot was heating over coals.
-Matitso was baking an enormous loaf of bread and was kind enough to share some with us, it was incredibly delicious.
-She then asked Rudi if it was ok to bring in some of her crafts to show me and he nodded.
+Matitso is baking an enormous loaf of bread and is kind enough to share some with us.
+It was incredibly delicious.
+She then asks Rudi if it’s ok to bring in some of her crafts to show me and he nods.

-I was excited to see what she had since I was hoping to buy something to remember my trip to Lesotho by.
-She had lots of things from jewelry to woven hats but my favorite were the little hand-made dolls wearing the traditional Basotho blanket so I bought one for my niece.
+Matitso returns with lots of things from jewelry to woven hats.
+But my favorite crafts are the little hand-made dolls wearing the traditional Basotho blanket.
+I choose one of those to buy for my niece.

 Heading Back Down the Pass

 After our village visit, it’s time to start making our way back down the Sani Pass.
 We still have a long drive ahead to Durban.